zapta/legacy_stepper_motor_analyzer/README.md

 ## Mechanical
 We provide here a [3D model of a simple open frame carrier](./3d/base.stl).
 This design does not requires attaching the analyzer and the TFT board with screws or spacers and guarantees proper separation on the loose end.
 If you have an interesting design which you would like to share, please post in a model sharing site such as cults3d, thingiverse or grabcad and we will link it here.

+This open frame base does not require any spacers between the two boards and was designed to prevent them from unintentionally touching each other.

 ![](./3d/base.png)